pyOpenSci/software-peer-review/how-to/editors-guide.md

 Make sure that your name is both listed in the YAML at the top of the issue and also that you are assigned to the issue on GitHub (on the right-hand side of the issue).
 :::

-#### Managing labels throughout the review process

-As the review progresses through different stages, you should update the labels to reflect the current state of the review. **Remove older labels** and keep only the label(s) that represent the most recent step in the review process.

-For example:

-- When you complete the editor checks and begin seeking reviewers, remove `1/editor-checks` and add `2/seeking-reviewer(s)`.
-- When reviewers are assigned, remove `2/seeking-reviewer(s)` and add `3/reviewer(s)-assigned`.
-- When reviews are submitted, remove `3/reviewer(s)-assigned` and add `4/review-in-awaiting-changes`.
-- If the review is put on hold, add the `holding` label.
-You can keep other status labels to indicate where in the process the review was paused.

-This approach keeps the issue labels clean and makes it easy to see at a glance what stage each review is currently in.

 - Check the YAML template at top of the submitted GitHub issue, make sure that mandatory parts of the template are filled out.
   - If elements are incomplete, direct the authors toward filling in any missing pieces.